 These days we marry later and delay starting a family.
 Through selfishness some North Americans have written off the institution of marriage altogether and have decided on being single.
 In light of these realities, Christians rightly underscore the goodness of marriage and the family.
 But on occasion, we emphasize marriage so much that we give the impression that being single represents a lesser state.
 It does not.
-It is not just okay to be single, but for those so gifted with singleness, it also represents a much better state of living than does marriage.
+It’s OK to be single.
+It is not just OK to be single, but for those so gifted with singleness, it also represents a much better state of living than does marriage.

 It’s OK to Be Single

 Being single is the good gift of God for the sake of the kingdom of God which, through the lack of marriage, creates an intense hope in us for our spiritual union with God that many married persons cannot otherwise experience (Matt 19:12; 1 Cor 7:7; Eph 5:32).